ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Node.js has a vibrant ecosystem of npm packages that can significantly enhance your API development process.
 These packages provide…</blockquote>

 <h3>4.
-MERN API Development: Building and Testing API Endpoints in Node.js and Express - <a href="https://medium.com/@anthonysebastinj/api-development-101-building-and-testing-api-endpoints-in-node-js-and-express-e312037d6bb3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 23 Release: Bridging the Gap with Bun.js Features - <a href="https://medium.com/@sabiqt/node-js-23-release-bridging-the-gap-with-bun-js-features-05ce02f8fa0d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anthony Sebastin J`**
+✍️ **posted by `Sabiqt`**

-<blockquote>A Practical Approach to Building and Testing APIs for Developers</blockquote>
+<blockquote>The latest release of Node.js 23 brings some exciting features to the table, particularly addressing one of the pain points that Bun.js had…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>